Neves-Corvo mine: History

-The deposit was found in 1977 following the discovery of a gravimetric anomaly part of the geophysical study of the Iberian Pyrite Belt, south Portugal.
+The deposit was found in 1977 following the discovery of a gravimetric anomaly part of the geophysical study of the Iberian Pyrite Belt in south Portugal.

-The exploration of the ore deposits began in 1988 by Somincor.
+In 1988, Somnicor, the owner of the mine, began exploration of the ore deposits.

-In June 2004, Somincor, which owns the mine, was acquired by EuroZinc from Empresa de Desenvolvimento Mineiro and Rio Tinto.
+In June 2004, Somincor was acquired by EuroZinc from Empresa de Desenvolvimento Mineiro and Rio Tinto for $155 million.

 In October 2006, EuroZinc was acquired by Lundin Mining.

 In May 2017, Lundin Mining announced an expansion project for the mine.

+In April 2025, Somnicor was acquired by Boliden AB for US$1.4 billion plus up to an additional US$150 million in contingency payments.

+Accidents and incidents

+In February 2024, an underground worker died after being buried in a landslide while operating equipment at the bottom of the mine.